Heavy Quarkonium Spectrum and Decay Constants from a Neural-Network-Based Holographic Model: Modeling Holographic QCD with MLP

-To further highlight the advantages of this work, Fig.~\ref{fig:2} presents a comparison of the MLP reconstruction results with three existing models: the traditional soft-wall model, the WKB analysis, and the results for a non-quadratic dilaton \cite{Contreras:2021quarkonia}, which we call MCVD (Martin-Contreras, Vega, and Diles).
-It can be seen that the soft-wall model exhibits large deviations in the masses and decay constants of highly excited states; the WKB method, although improving the overall trend, still shows significant discrepancies in the infrared behavior of the dilaton compared with other static dilatons (see Fig.\ref{fig:2}).
-The model of \cite{Contreras:2021quarkonia} achieves partial success in reproducing the decreasing trend of decay constants, but its description of the mass spectrum remains limited.
-In contrast, the MLP reconstruction results are overall more consistent with the experimental data, particularly in simultaneously reproducing both the mass spectrum and the decay constants with higher accuracy.
-This comparison further confirms the effectiveness of data-driven approaches in the study of nonperturbative QCD.
+To further highlight the advantages of this work, Fig.~\ref{fig:2} presents a comparison of the MLP reconstruction results for the dilaton $\Phi(z)$ with three existing models: the traditional soft-wall model \cite{Karch:2006pv}, the WKB analysis \cite{MartinContreras:2025wnh}, and the results for a non-quadratic dilaton \cite{MartinContreras:2021bis}, which we call MCVD (Martin-Contreras, Vega, and Diles).